 It's tempting when dreaming up your soap recipes to mix in dried flower petals.
 Crushed rose petals, lavender buds, and bluebonnets—there are so many to choose from.
 Adding flowers works just fine in melt and pour soap, but unfortunately, very few flowers retain their color in cold process soap.
 Exposure to the lye in the saponification process turns flowers brown or black as the soap cures.
 That doesn’t prevent you from using them; just realize that red rose petals become black rose petals, and lavender buds become little brown buds.

-Adding Flowers to Cold Process Soap Making
+How to Add Flowers in Cold Process Soap Making

 To add flowers to cold process soap: